pilosI/python_data_analysis-eng/README.md

-# Study projects for data analysis in jupyter notebook.
+# Study projects on data analysis in jupyter notebook.

 ## Description.
 ### [1.
 Identifying patterns that determine the success of a computer game on the market for an online store.]